-Three-quarter-time and half-time students were packaged with grants that were three-quarters and onehalf of the amounts packaged for full-time students with the same EFC's.
+Three-quarter-time and half-time students were packaged with grants that were three-quarters and one-half of the amounts packaged for full-time students with the same EFC's.
 Their direct costs were also proportional to enrollment status.

-For 2006-07 we expect to use a similar packaging policy.
+For 2008-09 we expect to use a similar packaging policy.

 For students willing to accept loans, we generally try to award subsidized and/or unsubsidized FEDERAL DIRECT STAFFORD LOANS in the amount each applicant needs to cover the typical balance of tuition, fees, books and supplies not covered by grant aid.
-Unfortunately the \$2,625 freshman loan limit on Federal Stafford Loans prevents full coverage for some students.

 To discourage excessive debt, however, the College has adopted a default management program.
-This normally involves one-on-one loan counseling for applicants requesting loans for more than \$2,000 per year for living expenses.
+This normally involves some type of loan counseling for applicants requesting loans for more than \$2,000 per year for living expenses.
 This loan counseling also normally requires the preparation of a detailed budget for the present and consideration of future borrowing needs and employment prospects.
 To limit or avoid reliance on loans, students are also urged to seek private scholarships, trim unnecessary expenses from their budgets, and consider limited part-time work, any available payment plans, or delayed or reduced enrollment.